White River Watershed

 Look up flooding, wastewater treatment and stormwater projects in King County, Washington.

-Levee setback projects to increase flood storage and reduce the risk of flood damage during high-water.
+Two projects along the lower White River to increase flood storage and reduce the risk of flood damage during high water.

 Middle Boise Creek Restoration Project